thimc/scm/README.md

 ## TODO
 * (Probably?)
 Fix a bunch of memory leaks
 * Make sure that duplicate clipboard entries aren't stored
-* Implement file locking mechanisms to prevent multiple instances of scm
 * Add a flag that allows scm to listen for PRIMARY clipboard changes.